 Whilst I accept that some towns and cities are unsuitable for having no car, for someone who is willing to ditch total convenience for literally thousands of pounds a year I really think Zipcar is the best option.

-Looking at these statistics, I am pleasantly surprised that so many people are buying their cars outright.
+Looking at these statistics, it is pleasantly surprising that so many people are buying their cars outright.
 I believe that the car industry wants you to believe that most people are financing car purchases.
 The reason is that to buy a brand new car, you probably do need to finance it to afford it; therefore, if the advertisers can convince you that everyone is getting finance, then that tempts you to buy the new car.

 My point is, don’t get a car on finance.
 Save up and buy one.
 If you must buy with finance, put down a hefty deposit and borrow a smaller percentage of the value so you can pay it off quicker.